zachrundle/cloudcodecoffee/README.md

 - S3 (static site feature)
 - CloudFront to sit in front to provide static content caching, an extra layer of security, and most importantly HTTPS access to the S3 bucket
 - ACM to issue SSL certificate to support HTTPS
 - Route53 to create appropriate DNS records
+- CD using CodePipeline and CodeBuild (coming soon)

 ![Architecture](architecture.png)